by Ariane Resnick, C.N.C.

 We recommend getting your child involved with food prep whenever possible, as it can be a fun activity that helps with focus and teaches life skills as well as the importance of cooking with healthy ingredients.
 Learn more about how to involve your child in cooking here.

 1. Dark Chocolate

 Let's start with the one most kids already know and love: chocolate.
 Chocolate has been proved to reduce stress thanks to its feel-good chemical components.
 The caveat?
 Since sugar can contribute to gut issues and make anxiety worse, you'll want to choose a darker option that’s lower in sugar.
-The easiest way to ensure you know exactly what goes into chocolate candies is to make them yourself, à la this recipe.
+The easiest way to ensure you know exactly what goes into chocolate candies is to make them yourself.
 For your other chocolate uses, swap out sugar-sweetened chips for ones sweetened with stevia or another natural non-caloric sweetener.

 It's the fatty acids in salmon that make it useful for anxiety, but that's not all salmon offers — it can also help regulate emotions.
 Since kids don't always like fish, this isn't as easy a sell as chocolate; but fear not, there are ways it can be made delicious!
 Try this recipe for baked salmon nuggets to help disguise any fishy flavor.
 If your child enjoys smoked salmon, that's another great way to get more of it into their daily routine.

 Getting enough sleep is another Brillia pillar to childhood wellness, and probiotics are useful for improving sleep.
 Additionally, because serotonin is mostly produced in the gut, and probiotics keep gut bacteria in positive balance, yogurt can reduce anxiety that way, too.
 It's important to choose a yogurt without added sugar; check out this recipe for frozen yogurt bark, which turns plain Greek yogurt into a chilled treat.